godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dinstancer.rst

 \* ``storage.set_multimeshes(Dictionary())`` - This will erase all instancer data and destroy all MultiMeshInstances.
 Run it in a @tool script to clear the data within the editor.

-Note: one caveat about editing MultiMeshes is the instance count cannot be changed after creation.
+\ **Note:** one caveat about creating your own MultiMeshes is the instance count cannot be changed after creation.
 Should you wish to remove 50% of the transforms, you would need to make a new MultiMesh, copy over the mesh and settings, copy the 50% of the transforms you wish to keep, and assign it to the MultiMeshInstance3D.
 That is how the instancer updates the MMIs in C++.

 .. rst-class:: classref-reftable-group